Small debt waivers 107-05120020

 Interest Charge automatic small debt waivers

-If a customer pays the balance of all outstanding debts (including any interest payable), the residual interest calculated for the final period will waive automatically if it is under $200.
+If a customer pays the balance of all outstanding debts (including any interest payable), the residual interest calculated for the final period will waive automatically if it is less than the small debt waiver threshold.

 For example, when a debtor has paid their debt in full, and the final residual interest is: